spajunen/favourites/README.md

 - Add database
 - Add user accounts & authentication
-- Add search & pagination for table
+- Add search, sort & pagination for table
-- Add delete and modify functions
+- Add delete and put functions
 - Improve error handling
 - Solve problem with react-hook-form & MUI/Select
+- Add success message when form is send
 - Improve design, check accessibility
+- Add Next.js to Frontend
+- Add language choices and labels to easily maintainable file

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and demo purposes.

 ### Installing